 Red-hot water in an instant could be dangerous, especially if you have children who are used to getting cold water when they use the tap.

-Some models from Fohen and Quooker have a pull-out flexible hose.
+Some models from Fohen and Quooker have pull-out flexible hoses.
 This could be useful for reaching beyond the sink to fill up large saucepans.

-Most 'boiling water taps' are more likely to come out around 98-99°C, so brands that do reach 100°C, such as Quooker, have it as a key USP.
+Most 'boiling water taps' are more likely to come out around 98-99°C, so brands that do reach 100°C, such as Quooker, have it as a key selling point.

 This might appeal to you, but if you're mainly using your tap for cooking and making drinks you're unlikely to notice the difference.

-Brands that make hot water taps include Abode, CDA, Franke, Grohe, Insinkerator, Roux, Quooker and Zip.
+Brands that make hot water taps include Abode, CDA, Franke, Grohe, Insinkerator, Quooker, Roux and Zip.

 Cheaper options are CDA and Insinkerator, while Franke, Roux, Grohe, Quooker and Zip are pricier.

 Hot water tap filters come as standard, and they're a handy accessory, removing harsh tasting chemicals from the water, as well as protecting the tank from potentially damaging limescale and sediment.